 - the stage of the cancer

-Your doctor will work with you to decide on a care plan that’s appropriate for your individual situation.
+A doctor will work with you to decide on a care plan for your situation.

-Ovary pain can have a variety of causes.
-Some of them aren’t serious, while others can cause potentially severe health complications.
+Ovary pain can have multiple causes.
+Some aren’t serious, while others can cause potentially severe health complications.

-If your pain is mild, consider keeping a diary to log when your pain occurs, how much it hurts, and any other things you notice.
-For example, you may find that you have recurring ovary pain only around the middle of your menstrual cycle, such as with mittelschmerz.
+If your pain is mild, consider keeping a symptom diary to log when it occurs, how much it hurts, and any other things you notice.
+For example, you may find that you have recurring ovary pain only around the middle of your menstrual cycle, such as with Mittelschmerz.

-Even if your pain doesn’t affect your everyday activities, it’s best to get help sooner rather than later.
-Conditions such as endometriosis and PID can lead to infertility without treatment.
+Even if pain doesn’t affect your everyday activities, you may want to get help sooner rather than later.
+Without treatment, conditions such as endometriosis and PID can lead to infertility.

 If you’ve suddenly noticed ovary pain along with symptoms like sudden severe pain, fever, or vomiting, seek prompt medical care.
-It’s possible that you have a ruptured ovarian cyst or ovarian torsion.
+You may have a ruptured ovarian cyst or ovarian torsion.

-It’s a good rule of thumb to visit a doctor if you’re having persistent or recurring pelvic pain that concerns you.
-They can give you a pelvic exam and other tests to help identify the specific issue you’re having and to target a treatment that will help you feel better soon.
+It’s a good rule of thumb to visit a doctor if you have persistent or recurring pelvic pain.
+They can help identify the specific issue you’re having and recommend treatment.